Brandon-Johns/Vicon-DataStream-SDK-examples/readme.md

 	- This project was written for Version `1.11.0`.
 Past or future versions may not function the same.

 ## Software Architecture
-Each folder contains a stand alone template project.
+Each folder contains a standalone template project.
 The categories are:

 ### Minimal
 Simple single file projects to demonstrate receiving and printing frame data